OneMoreSummer/academic-kickstart/content/post/what-format-do-q1-english-male-batters-excel-at-the-shorter-the-better/index.md

 In male England **Test** cricket only **22%** of players (2000-2020) were Q1, representing only **12.3%** of all matches played.
 They also had **the shortest careers**.

-**When looking at the very best players in each format these distinctions are more clear.**
+**When looking at the very best batters in each format these distinctions are more clear.**

 The following looks at the top 50 run scorers ever in the 3 formats.